nicoll-douglas/programming-notes/intermediate.md

 - This means that the variable can refer to any object whose class implements that interface
 - Allows for polymorphism since you can change the concrete implementation of the object at runtime without changing the code that uses the interface
 - Allows for abstraction since code as such depends on the **behaviours** of the object rather than the specific implementation
+- The **interface defines the contract**, meaning you can only call methods that the interface declares
+- The **object provides the implementation**, meaning the object provides the code for those methods

 ##### Example: